 It is the policy of MTSU that a drug-free workplace be maintained.
 See MTSU Policy 760, Drug-Free Workplace.
 The unlawful manufacture, distribution, possession, or use of any controlled substance (including prescription drugs) is banned in the workplace.
 Controlled substances are defined in 21 USCA 812 (listing available in the Office of Human Resource Services) and include such things as opium, hallucinogens (like marijuana, mescaline, etc.), cocaine, amphetamines, heroin, and morphine.
-This policy does not prohibit the lawful use of prescribed drugs which are taken under a doctor's care.
+This policy does not prohibit the lawful use of prescribed drugs which are taken under the care of a healthcare professional.